 February is American Heart Month.
-Roughly 325,000 people die annually of coronary attack before they even get to a hospital.
+The CDC reports that about 610,000 peopledie of heart disease in the United States every year–that’s1 in every 4 deaths.
 Learn the heart attack warning signs to recognize in yourself and others.
+Join us throughout February and beyond by starting important conversations about heart health.
 It could save a life.

 1. Chest Discomfort: A sensation in the center of the chest that feels like pressure, fullness, squeezing or pain.
 This can last more than a few minutes, or, go away and then return.